PySimpleSQL/pysimplesql/README.md

 While PySimpleSQL works with and was inspired by the excellent PySimpleGUI™ project, it has no affiliation.

 ## Rapidly build and deploy database applications in Python
-PySimpleSQL binds PySimpleGUI to sqlite3 databases for rapid, effortless database application development.
+PySimpleSQL binds PySimpleGUI™ to sqlite3 databases for rapid, effortless database application development.
 Makes a great replacement for MS Access or Libre Office Base!
 Have the full power and language features of Python while having the power and control of managing your own codebase.
 PySimpleSQL not only allows for super simple automatic control (not one single line of SQL needs written to use PySimpleSQL), but also allows for very low level control for situations that warrant it.